simonemargio/CompagniaAerea/README.md

 For example, if you choose *P* as your departure and *D* as your destination, if the Dijkstra algorithm shows only the route *P*, *D* then there is no stopover but only a direct flight.
 If, on the other hand, routes of type *P*, *A*, *B*, *D* are shown, then there are two stopovers to reach the destination city.

 ## Points
-The cost of a flight is expressed with a floating point number.
+The cost of a flight is expressed with a floating-point number.
 Points are calculated from the total cost of the flight minus thirty percent and converted to full value.
 For example, if the cost of a flight is 15.03 then the points obtained will be 10.

 # Data structures
 The following data structures are used for airline management:
 1. Adjacency lists.
-2. Binary search trees (abr).
+2. Binary search trees (ABR).
 3. Heap binary trees.
 4. Array of structs.
 5. Queues.